 How to propagate hoya linearis

-As difficult as the hoya linearis can be to grow, propagating it is generally quite simple.
+As tricky as the hoya linearis can be to grow, propagating it is generally quite simple.
 The best way is via stem cuttings.
 Take stem cuttings from a healthy stem that has at least 3 nodes (where the leaf connects to the stem).
 Remove the leaves except for the top two or three nodes.

 Use a rooting hormone to dip the end of the stem cutting, and plant this side down in a soilless mixture made of sphagnum moss and perlite.
 (For more about rooting plants this way, check out my post about rooting plant cuttings in sphagnum moss.)

-Plants that look like hoya linearis
+What are some plants that look like hoya linearis?

 If you love the look of hoya linearis plants but can’t find one, can’t stomach the price tag, or don’t want to deal with its somewhat needy care routine, there are a few plants that look like hoya linearis.
 Rhipsalis varieties, for one, remind me a lot of hoya linearis.
 I have a few varieties of rhipsalis trailing cactus, and they remind me so much of the linearis.